USBGuard/usbguard.github.io/index.md

 title: home
 ---

-The USBGuard software framework helps to protect your computer against rogue USB devices by implementing basic whitelisting and blacklisting capabilities based on device attributes.
+The USBGuard software framework helps to protect your computer against rogue USB devices (a.k.a.
+[BadUSB](https://srlabs.de/badusb)) by implementing basic whitelisting and blacklisting capabilities based on device attributes.

 ## Features